Wikidata-lib/PropertySuggester-Python/readme.md

 Contains scripts for PropertySuggester to preprocess the wikidata dump

 ## usage
-- use CsvWriter.py to convert a wikidata dump to csv
+- use dumpconverter.py to convert a wikidata dump to csv
-- use SqlGenerator.py to load suggestion data into the wikidata db
+- use sqlloader.py to load suggestion data from csv into the wikidata db

 ### install